algolia/discourse-webhook-collector/README.md

 ### Deployment

 Deployment and development are almost identical.
 The only difference is the use of a `.secrets.production` file for separate deploy tasks that create webtasks with different names.
+If you don't need separate environments, just copy your `.secrets.development` file to `.secrets.production`.

 They are:

 ```
 yarn run deploy-send-to-slack